 THC NYC

-The first-ever immersive destination exploring cannabis is now open in SoHo.
+The first-ever immersive destination exploring cannabis has put down roots in SoHo.
 THC NYC provides a multi-sensory journey through 10 exhibitions spanning art, music, fashion, and more.
+The Green Room is available for chilling and on Saturday and Sunday afternoons you can watch live glassblowing.
 427 Broadway, thcnyc.com

 Photo: Iwan Baan.